Preview: United v Bournemouth

 They inflicted a damaging 3-0 defeat on the Reds at Old Trafford in December, with Dean Huijsen, Justin Kluivert and Antoine Semenyo getting their names on the scoresheet.

 The latter of that trio looked to have sealed another win for the Cherries in the return clash in April, before Rasmus Hojlund stepped in with a stoppage-time leveller to rescue a point.
+It was an important contribution from the Dane, but there will be scores to settle in Chicago.

 TRANSFER BUSINESS SO FAR

-One of the most exciting parts about pre-season is catching a first glimpse of a club's latest recruit turning out for their new side.
+One of the most exciting parts about pre-season is catching a glimpse of a club's latest recruit turning out for their new side.

 When we will wear new home kit for first time